orbitdb/field-manual/01_Tutorial/00_Introduction.md

 ### Conventions

 * Read this tutorial in order, the learning builds on itself other over time.
+* The UI Layer of this _suggested_, instead of built directly.
+The tutorial foucses on the building of a single Javascript class which encapsulates all the functionality needed to build the UI layer.
 * Type the examples in, don't copy and paste.
 * **What just happened?** sections are interspersed to that explain in depth what happens on a technical level
 * This tutorial attempts to be as _agnostic_ as possible in terms of: